debashish110215/misfit_assessment/README.md

 * Clean the project using ide.
 * build and run 'update-migration -verbose' from package manager console to create database.
 * before that change the connection string on ‘appsettings.json’ with your Data Source, User Id and Password.
-* if migration not worked for you, restore the MisfitDB.bak and change the connection string into appsettings.json file. then run and enjoy :)
+* if migration not worked for you, restore the 'MisfitDB.bak' and change the connection string into 'appsettings.json' file. then run and enjoy :)